i314-campbell-wi19/project-tutorials/rpi-setup.md

 country=US
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
 update_config=1

+# INSERT WPA2 ENTERPRISE CONFIG FOR EDUROAM
 ```

 _Note: When working with configuration in Linux, it's best to assume that the syntax is case and whitespace sensitive unless otherwise specified.
 It's common for seemingly non-important changes to render the entire configuration invalid._

 When you are finished updating `wpa_supplicant.conf` reconfigure the wireless interface by calling `wpa_cli -i wlan0 reconfigure`.
-The command should return __OK__ after a few seconds.
+The command should return `OK` after a few seconds.
 Check that you are attached to the wireless network  by calling `wpa_cli -i wlan0 status`.

 ```
 pi@titan:~ $ wpa_cli -i wlan0 status